CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Vanora/_index.md

 education:
   courses:
-    - course: BSc in Microelectronics of Science and Engineering
+    - course: BEng in Microelectronics of Science and Engineering
       institution: SUSTech, Shenzhen
       year: 2023